IAA Inc. (IAA) Shares Down Despite Recent Market Volatility

 IAA’s Market Performance

-IAA’s stock has seen a -7.71% decrease for the week, with a -11.23% drop in the past month and a -1.85% fall in the past quarter.
-The volatility ratio for the week is 2.53%, and the volatility levels for the past 30 days are at 2.05% for IAA Inc. The simple moving average for the last 20 days is -9.42% for IAA stock, with a simple moving average of 0.04% for the last 200 days.
+IAA stock saw a decrease of 4.83% in the past week, with a monthly decline of -7.08% and a quarterly a decrease of 2.16%.
+The volatility ratio for the week is 4.56%, and the volatility levels for the last 30 days are 2.61% for IAA Inc. (IAA).
+The simple moving average for the last 20 days is -2.44% for IAA stock, with a simple moving average of 6.80% for the last 200 days.

 Analysts’ Opinion of IAA